 - Approximately damage to the other vehicle

 Write all this down as you wait for the police.
-You are required to call the police if the other driver fled after causing the accident.

 4. How to Report a Hit and Run to Your Insurance Company